 The most serious side effects of PrEP medications are a potentially fatal buildup of lactic acid (called lactic acidosis), kidney and liver problems and bone weakening.
+Kidney problems usually resolve if you stop taking the medication.
 Generally, doctors will not prescribe the drug to patients who already have kidney failure.

 Common side effects include:

 - Abdominal pain